 2. Massive multiple-input multiple-output (MIMO)

 Massive or Giga MIMO technology employs an exceptionally high number of antenna elements in both base stations and terminals.
-To put this into practical terms, antenna arrays of up to 1-2K elements at base stations and even larger arrays at the terminals will be utilized.
+To put this into practical terms, antenna arrays of 1-2K elements at base stations and even larger arrays at terminals will be used.

 Insights Unveiled by Patent Data Analysis